mmiele/TechnicalNotes/DASH-Breadboard/Network/P4/p4-language-details.md

 ## References
 - [P4 Network Programming Language—what is it all about?](https://codilime.com/blog/p4-network-programming-language-what-is-it-all-about/).
 This is a very good starting point; step by step intro.
 - [P4 Language Specification](https://p4.org/p4-spec/p4-14/v1.0.5/tex/p4.pdf#:~:text=The%20P4%20language%20uses%20a%20%EF%AC%82at%20typing%20structure%2C,expressed%20in%20P4%20in%20binary%2C%20decimal%20and%20hexadecimal) PDF format with good diagrams and definitions about the P4 langauge structure.
-- From [Programming Protocol-Independent Packet Processors](https://www.cs.princeton.edu/~jrex/papers/of2.pdf).
-A white paper and another good intro to the lanaguage and the underlying principles.
+- [Programming Protocol-Independent Packet Processors](https://www.cs.princeton.edu/~jrex/papers/of2.pdf).
+A white paper and another good intro to the language and the underlying principles.
 - [P4 Language Tutorial](https://cs344-stanford.github.io/lectures/Lecture-2-P4-tutorial.pdf) Power point and diagrams.
 - [BEHAVIORAL MODEL (bmv2)](https://github.com/p4lang/behavioral-model)
 - [Why Does the Internet Need a Programmable Forwarding Plane with Nick McKeown](https://www.youtube.com/watch?v=zR88Nlg3n3g)